olsner/sedition/README.md

   Build and install them locally.
 The regex-posix changes requires a libc that implements the `REG_STARTEND` flag.
 * Install ghc and cabal-install, make sure they're in your PATH.
-* Install Haskell prerequisites: `./boot.sh`
-* Build with `make`
+* Build with `make`.
+(This is a wrapper around `cabal build` etc, adding some handy targets for running additional test suites.)

-The produced sed executable accepts the usual sed command-line options.
+The produced executable accepts the usual sed command-line options.
 (But not all of them are implemented yet.)

+The `./sed` script wraps `cabal run`, trying to make it easier to plug a locally built sedition into your sed command line.

 ## Compiling sed programs